eclipse-vertx/vert.x/core_manual_js.md

     request.response.end("That's all folks");

-You can also optionally call `end` with a final boolean argument.
-If this argument is `true` then the underlying connection will be closed when the response has been written, otherwise the underlying connection will be left open.

-    // End response and close connection
-    request.response.end(true);

-Or:

-    // Write something, end response and close connection request.response.end("That's really all folks", true);
+#### Closing the underlying connection

+You can close the underlying TCP connection of the request by calling the `close` function.

+    request.response.close();

 #### Response headers